taverianov/cloudlinux-documentation/docs/shared-pro/centralized-monitoring/README.md

 :::

 1. Make sure you have a CloudLinux OS Shared Pro subscription.
-2. Make sure you have installed the **lve-utils** package version 4.2.21-2 or later.
+2. Make sure you have installed the latest **lve-utils** package.
 You can install or update it with the following commands:
     * installation
     ```
     yum install lve-utils